magomimmo/modern-cljs/doc/tutorial-20.md

 requires a `lein` release `"2.1.2"` or higher.

 > NOTE 6: Being CLJS a very young language, it's very frequently
 > updated.
-The latest available CLJS release at the moment of this
+The latest available CLJS release which is compatible with
-> writing was the `"0.0-1847"`.
+> the `modern-cljs` project at the moment of this writing was the
+> `"0.0-1847"`.

 Wow, four changes in one shot to be edited in the `project.clj` file.